jimjibone/lightwavego/README.md

 - `go install github.com/jimjibone/lwgo` (if not done already)
 - `go build examples/blink.co`
 - `sudo ./blink` (sudo required for GPIO access)

+## Development

+For development there are some other requirements.
+Don't worry about these if you are just building to run.

+### `go generate`

+To automatically create a nice human friendly representation of the various constants within `types.go` we will use `stringer` along with `go generate`.
+When we call `go generate` on the command line, `generate` will automatically find the stringer command within the types.go file and execute it.
+It will create a new go file that will help translate the constants into strings, easy.

+- `go get golang.org/x/tools/cmd/stringer`
+- `go generate`
+- Build away.